tishaas/CompanyRoleTisha/README.md

 # CompanyRoleTisha
-One env file that us hidden
+One env file that is hidden.
+You can run using npm start or npm run dev.